microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 ### Querying By Id

-As usuages for project query becomes more complex, users may realize that the require more information from their query.
+As usuages for project query becomes more complex, the user may realize that the require more information from their query.

 In our example, let's say we already queried information about Output Groups.